 SsangYong Musso Grand Strength and steel

-THE 2019 Musso Grand shares its blueprint with the previous model SsangYong Musso, however the vehicle has been enhanced to target drivers ready for a bigger ride looking for a pickup well-suited to outdoor work and with a more comfortable interior.
+THE 2019 Musso Grand shares its blueprint with the previous model SsangYong Musso, however, the vehicle has been enhanced to target drivers ready for a bigger ride and looking for a pickup well-suited to outdoor work and with a more comfortable interior.

-Transmission is either a six-speed manual, or Aisin six-speed automatic known for its smooth performance and durability.
+The transmission is either a six-speed manual or Aisin six-speed automatic known for its smooth performance and durability.

 The vehicle’s four-wheel drive system draws on SsangYong’s years of experience in all-wheel-drive technology.
-For better efficiency and greater fuel economy, there is part time 4×4 with power delivered permanently to the rear wheels, and front wheels as required.
+For better efficiency and greater fuel economy, there is a part-time 4×4 with power delivered permanently to the rear wheels and front wheels as required.
 High and low ratios are available as on and off-road conditions demand.
 The Musso also comes with a locking differential system to provide better traction on steep and slippery gradients, and better towing capability off-road.

 With the high-strength steel construction of its quad-frame, the car is significantly stiffer than its previous model.
-This is achieved by using 1.5Gpa-grade ultra-strength steel, which is a world first, and features 79.2pc high-strength steel.
-This not only gives greatly improved body strength but also reduces the overall weight.
+This is achieved by using 1.5Gpa-grade ultra-strength steel, which is a world first and features 79.2pc high-strength steel.
+This not only gives greatly improved body strength but also reduces overall weight.